-Berlin Tegel Airport lies in the north-west corner of Berlin, just a 20-minute bus ride to the city centre.
-It is a hub for Air Berlin and Germanwings, and services most of the business travellers in and out of the city.
+Berlin Tegel Airport lies in the north-west corner of Berlin, just a 20-minute bus ride to the city centre and services most of the business travellers in and out of the city.

 It has five small terminals, A-E:

-Note: Most of the shops and restaurants are landside, so it's best to do your shopping and eating before you go through security.
+Note: Most of the shops and restaurants are before security, so it's best to do your shopping and eating before you go through security.
 Also, once you're through security, you can't move between gates, so you will have to stay within a small area.

 The airport is due to close and be replaced by the new Berlin airport, 'BER' at the Berlin Schönefeld Airport site, further out in the south-west of the city.
-There have been famous delays to its construction, and its completion date is now expected to be 2018.
+There have been famous delays to its construction, and its completion date is now expected no earlier then 2020.